Justin Lo

-Justin Lo Ting Wei (羅定偉, born 1 July 1976), known professionally by his stage name Jak Teen (側田), is a Hong Kong American singer-songwriter, actor and record producer working in Hong Kong.
+Justin Lo Ting Wei (羅定偉, born 1 July 1976), known professionally by his stage name Justin Lo (側田), is a Hong Kong American singer-songwriter, actor and record producer working in Hong Kong.

 Biography

 Lo was born in Syracuse, New York, and moved to Hong Kong with his parents when he was two years old.
 He studied at St Paul's Co-educational Primary School and St. Paul's Co-educational College.
 In 1989, Lo moved to Seattle, Washington, in the United States to further his studies.
 He spent two years in the University of Washington and finished his degree in Graphics Design at Rhode Island School of Design in Providence, Rhode Island in 1999.
 After graduation, he worked as a web designer at Yahoo! in Sunnyvale, California.

 Lo grew up in a family where music has always played an important role.
 His uncle, Ted Lo, is a famous music arranger and record producer in Hong Kong.
 In addition, the singer songwriter was a member in the Hong Kong Children's Choir, and he developed vast interest in music as he was growing up.
 In 1981, composer Joseph Koo Ka-Fai invited Justin, aged 5 at the time, and his younger sister Roxane to sing in a commercial for Barbie.

-Lo felt that the work at Yahoo! was very boring, so he decided to move back to Hong Kong to pursue his dream of making music.
+After working at Yahoo!, Lo decided to move back to Hong Kong to pursue his dream of making music.

 In 2006, Lo made his feature film debut with Love @ First Note, co-starring alongside youthful singers such as Kary Ng, Alex Fong, Stephy Tang, and Theresa Fu.
 That same year, Lo also co-starred in 2 Become 1 opposite Miriam Yeung and Richie Ren.